GeloneJT/team-profile-generator-2021/README.md

   ## Installation

-  To start using this code follow these instructions
+  To start this code follow these instructions:
   ```
   - npm i
   ```